 “Sometimes I forget that putting myself first isn’t selfish, but necessary.”

-3 – Take Note of The Things You Control vs What You Don’t
+7 – Overcome Guilt by Taking Note of The Things You Control vs What You Don’t

 Write out things that you have control over in the situation.
 Most of the time you will discover that you don’t have any control over the situation at all.
 Here are a couple of things to keep in mind:

 You are not in control of the way other people feel.